Tuition & Fees

 *Currently, the flat tuition rate for the Master of Arts in Teaching Program is $15,840.
 This includes all tuition and fees.

-An additional University fee will be assessed upon enrollment.
+The additional University fee is assessed upon enrollment.
 The fee varies depending on the level of enrollment as identified in the special charges of the Academic Catalog.

 Each semester, books are assessed at $23 per credit hour if participating in the Follett Access Program.
 If a student “opts out” of the Follett Access Program, they can expect to pay an estimated $550 per semester for books when purchasing them on their own.